bitburner/ivre-wizard/README.md

         - AS-Number - AS Number.
 You can use https://bgp.he.net for reference
         - Country - Region code (*this needs some work still)
         - Network - General network scan example: 192.168.1.0/24
-        - File - This is a path to a file of a list of IPs on single line
+        - File - This is a path to a file of a list of IPs on a single line

 - Category Name
     - This is an arbitrary name for an organization name to filter your scans by later in the IVRE Web interface.
 This should not have spaces.